mmagnus/borg-search/README.md

 # borg-search

-!
+<b>!
 The way that the borg documentation suggests to do the search is to mount archive and use search tool specific for you system [1].
 However, in my case, because of not the best Internet connection (?), mounting often failed and I was not able to search for files on mounted drives.
-The tools here seem to work well without mounting your backups. !
+The tools here seem to work well without mounting your backups.
+There is something that looks way more versetile than my mini tools here, so take a look there as well [2]. !</b>

 Two tools here search archive all repositories or make list for each repository and then use grep.